About Pedablogue

 Teaching Experience

-- Graduate Teaching Assistant, University of Oregon, 1994-99
+- Graduate Teaching Fellow, English, University of Oregon, 1994-99

-- Teaching Assistant, University of Idaho, 1992-94
+- Teaching Assistant, English, University of Idaho, 1992-94

-Fiction Writing Poetry Writing Memoir Writing Horror Writing History of the Motion Picture The Horror Film Childhood in Literature Publication Workshop Literary Criticism Writing Popular Fiction (grad) |
+Fiction Writing Poetry Writing Memoir Writing Horror Writing Film History The Horror Film Childhood in Literature Publication Workshop Literary Criticism Writing Popular Fiction |

 Education